DonutWare/Fladder/INSTALL.md

 ### Winget

-You can install Fladder using winget with the following command:
+You can install Fladder using Winget:

 ```bash
 winget install DonutWare.Fladder